Transverse spin correlation of back-to-back dihadron in unpolarized collisions: Transverse spin correlation in annihilation

 where $Q$ is the center-of-mass energy of $e^+e^-$, $y=(1+\cos\theta)/2$ with $\theta$ the angle between $e^-$ and $\Lambda$, $z_{1,2}$ is the light-cone momentum fraction of the final state $\Lambda/\bar\Lambda$, and $\bm{P}_\perp$ is the relative transverse momentum of $\Lambda$ with respect to the $\bar\Lambda$ momentum.
 Here, we have only consider the electromagnetic interaction for simplicity.
 The weak interaction will be taken into account eventually when presenting our final result.
 The leptonic tensor $L_{\mu\nu}$ and the hadronic tensor $W^{\mu\nu}$ are given by

 with $e_q$ being the electric change of quark $q$.
 Here $\Xi_{q}^{\Lambda}$ and $\Xi_{\bar q}^{\bar\Lambda}$ are four by four matrices which can further be decomposed in terms of Gamma matrices.
 The leading twist decomposition for spin-$1/2$ baryon production contains eight structures which can be found in Refs.~\cite{Metz:2016swz, Chen:2023kqw, Boussarie:2023izj, Wei:2013csa, Wei:2014pma}.
-In this work, we only investigate the transverse spin correlation of final state hadrons.
+We have omitted the other terms since they disappear after integrating over the relative transverse momentum, and focus only on the transverse spin correlation.
 Therefore, we only keep the following three structures

 where $D_{1}$ is the unpolarized TMD fragmentation function and $H_{1T}$ and $H_{1T}^\perp$ are chiral-odd TMD fragmentation functions describing the hadronization of transversely polarized partons.
 Notice that this decomposition is convention-dependent.
 In this work, we follow the convention from Refs.~\cite{Metz:2016swz, Chen:2023kqw}.
-However, one can always allocate some contribution from $H_{1T}^\perp$ to $H_{1T}$.
+However, one can always allocate some contributions from $H_{1T}^\perp$ to $H_{1T}$.
 For instance, Ref.~\cite{Boussarie:2023izj} offers a rather complicated Lorentz structure in the TMD factorization.
 However, as shown later, our {\it simple} TMD structure~\cite{Metz:2016swz, Chen:2023kqw} leads to an {\it involved} relation between TMD fragmentation functions and the collinear ones.
 On the contrary, the {\it involved} TMD structure in Ref.~\cite{Boussarie:2023izj} leads to a {\it simple} relation.
 The physical interpretations of chiral-odd fragmentation functions in different conventions are also different.
 They also follow different evolution equations.
 Nonetheless, the final results of observables remain convention-independent, since we have simply shuffled some contribution from one part to another.
 The sum remains the same.

 Furthermore, integrating over the relative transverse momentum between two hadrons $\bm{P}_\perp$, we recover the expression in collinear factorization.
 The cross section is then given by

 with the $\bm{P}_\perp$-integrated hadronic tensor being given by